The Harper agenda and the need for a new direction for the economy

 Of course, as part of these arrangements in Canada and especially the United States, where German monopoly capital is putting a certain level of manufacturing back into the southern U.S., the European imperialists expect to receive something, whatever that may be, whether increased pressure against Russia in the Arctic, or Canadian naval deployments to the Black Sea and pressure against Russia in Eastern Europe and the Black Sea, or massive shipbuilding contracts.
 It may be connected to consolidating the U.S. military empire in Europe against Russia and expanding NATO worldwide to the benefit of European imperialism and in return not raising objections to U.S. military provocations on the Korean Peninsula or Africa or some other benefit to the U.S. Empire.

-The point is there is more to the militarized shipbuilding than meets the eye.
+The central point is there is more to the militarized shipbuilding and the billions being allocated to this program than meets the eye.

 Shipbuilding and the European Free Trade Area